Orchidaceae/AI_palette_recommendation/README.md

 Recommendation system for 3 color palettes written in python.
 It uses supervised learning in order to predict user rating of palettes, classifying palettes into 3 score classes: 1 2 3 where 1=dislike, 2=neither dislike nor like, 3=like.
 This classification model is utilized in a recommendation engine that gives palette recommendations based of the learned user preferences.

 # Problem Description
 The hexadecimal 3 byte web color encoding can represent 16<sup>6</sup> ≈ 16.8 million different colors.
-With a combination of 3 colors there are (16.8x10<sup>6</sup>)<sup>3</sup> ≈ 4.7 billion possible palettes too choose from.
+With a combination of 3 colors there are (16.8x10<sup>6</sup>)<sup>3</sup> ≈ 4.7 billion possible palettes to choose from.
 This is definitely too much for a person to go through.
 One possible solution of the problem of finding good matches for a persons preferences of color combination is to let a recommendation system do the bidding.

 ## Classification Problem
 Multi-Class Classification, one sample belongs to just one of many classes.
 Content based filtering